Kayli/logspub/dev.md

     - cloning a record with mutated field
       > var order2 = order1 with { ArticleName = "something else"};
   - global usings: you now can have a file with 'global using' statements which will apply project-wide
+  - reduced nesting of a namespace if its the only namespace statement

 ## references